freducom/vaadin-boothdemo-designer/README.md

 > Let's change the form a bit.
 The buttons could be made prettier and there are some things in the grid we want to edit as well.

 Open the design file in designer.
+Ask if the person would like to use it themselves!

-> Drag 2 textfields and wrap them in a horisontal layout
+> Please drag 2 textfields and wrap them in a horisontal layout

 Name the Textfields price and stockCount and add a label.